Staff Information

 12. Preference for counsel to examine witnesses from counsel table or elsewhere, including whether you prefer counsel to remain seated while examining witnesses.

-Absent necessary accommodations, Counsel should stand when addressing the Court or making objections and should examine witnesses from the lectern.
+Absent necessary accommodations, Counsel should stand when addressing the Court or making an objection and should examine witnesses from the lectern.
 Counsel should be familiar with and comply with Local Rule 83.3 regarding Courtroom Decorum.

 13. Whether more than one attorney may handle trial for a Party.